tcshao/tcshao.github.com/_posts/2012-11-20-imperative-vs-declarative-programming.md

 Compare this with a functional approach.
 (I will show using F#)

-First we need to get a base algorithm to solve the problem:
+First, we need to get a base algorithm to solve the problem:

     let fizzBuzz x =
         match x with